exasol/glue-connector/doc/user_guide/user_guide.md

 ![Exasol AWS Glue Studio Job Create](img/job_create.png)

-This creates a black canvas.
+This creates a blank canvas.
 From the "Source" dropdown menu select the "Exasol Connector for AWS Glue" and from the "Target" drowdown menu select "Amazon S3".
 This way, we are creating a simple job that will read from Exasol database and store the results into an S3 location.

 ![Exasol AWS Glue Studio Canvas](img/canvas.png)

 #### Update Source Parameters

 We can now setup our source node parameters.
 Click on the "Data Source", for the connection select the "Connection Name" we created earlier.
 Then, click on "Connection options" &rarr; "Add new option", and add required key value parameters.
-You can read about them on [Job Parameters](#job-parameters) section.
+You can read about them in the [Job Parameters](#job-parameters) section.

 ![Exasol AWS Glue Studio Source Parameters](img/source_node_params.png)